OutWooods/memory-gatsby/project-plan.md

 ## Refactoring work

-[] Extract single card view to separate component
+[x] Extract single card view to separate component

 [] Add unit tests for the 3 reducers

-[] Extract the reducers to separate files
+[x] Extract the reducers to separate files

+[] Work out how directing to different pages could work - and how to use context to select which card is currently viewed

 ## Features